AColyer13/Swim-Teaching-Website/README.md

   - Backstroke
   - Breaststroke
   - Butterfly
-- **Videos Page**: Collection of instructional videos for swimming techniques.
+- **Files Page**: Collection of instructional files for swimming techniques.
 - **Responsive Design**: Styled with CSS for a clean and user-friendly interface.

 ## File Structure